archivesunleashed/aut-docs/index.md

 Warcbase is an open-source platform for managing web archives built on Hadoop and HBase.
 The platform provides a flexible data model for storing and managing raw content as well as metadata and extracted knowledge.
 Tight integration with Hadoop provides powerful tools for analytics and data processing via Spark.

+You can [download Warcbase here](https://github.com/lintool/warcbase).
+The easiest way would be to follow our Getting Started tutorial.

 Use Warcbase to [unleash your web archives](http://archivesunleashed.ca/)!
-This wiki will show you how...
+These documents will show you how...

 ***